 Says former Japan resident and Flash Pack adventure pro Henry Cheer

-“If you’re heading to the ski resorts – or to anywhere in Japan in the winter – it might sound obvious to say, but it’s very cold.” says Flash Pack adventure pro, Henry Cheer, who lived in the country for two years.
+“If you’re heading to the ski resorts – or anywhere in Japan in winter – it might sound obvious to say, but it’s very cold.” says Flash Pack adventure pro, Henry Cheer, who lived in the country for two years.
 “Like, windy, bone-chillingly cold.”

 “Bring a water bottle, too – the air is dry and with the heating inside, you’ll shrivel up and need to keep hydrated,” he adds.
 If you forget anything or get caught short, Japan’s conbini (convenience stores) sell the winter basics.